ndje-enge/enge.nouadje_Portfolio/README.md

 - Generalist Engineer (ESILV Paris, class of 2025) specialized in **Data Science, Deep Learning, and Cloud**
 - Academic exchange at Hanyang University located in Seoul where I deepened my skills in the **mathematical fundamentals** of Computer Vision, NLP and Machine Learning
 - Passionate about applied AI (Modeling, Machine Learning, NLP, Computer Vision, AI Agents) and ML model industrialization
-- Open and motivated to learn new skills to continuously evolve.
+- Open and motivated to learn new skills to continuously evolve

 ---